creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-23-Multi_Channel_Stochastic_Variational_Inference.md

 # Conclusion

 * Multi-channel model that jointly analyzes multi-modality data.
-* Model that can generate the data from the latent space
+* Model that can generate data from the latent space
 * Linear method (that can be easily changed with deep learning methods)